SK-EID/smart-id-java-client/README.md

 * `baseUrl`: Base URL for the dynamic link.
 Default value is `https://smart-id.com/dynamic-link`.
 * `version`: Version of the dynamic link.
 Default value is `0.1`.
-* `dynamicLinkType`: Type of the dynamic link.
+* `deviceLinkType`: Type of the dynamic link.
 Possible values are `QR`, `Web2App`, `App2App`.
 * `sessionType`: Type of the sessions the dynamic link is for.
 Possible values are `auth`, `sign`, `cert`.
 * `sessionToken`: Token from the session response.
 * `elapsedSeconds`: Elapsed time from when the session response was received.
 * `userLanguage`: User language.
 Default value is `eng`.
 Is used to set language of the fallback page.
 Fallback page is used for cases when the app is not installed or some other problem occurs with opening a dynamic link
-* `authCode`: Auth code is HMAC256 hash value generated from dynamicLinkType, sessionType, calculated elapsed seconds since response was received and session secret.
+* `authCode`: Auth code is HMAC256 hash value generated from deviceLinkType, sessionType, calculated elapsed seconds since response was received and session secret.
 Received at and sessions secret can be found from the session response.

 ```java
 DynamicLinkSessionResponse sessionResponse; // response from the session initiation query.